ctcpip/timezilla/README.md

 download the binary for your platform from the __[releases page](http://github.com/ctcpip/timezilla/releases/latest)__

-alternately, to build from source, install and update this Go application with `go get -u github.com/ctcpip/timezilla`
+alternately, to build from source, install this Go application with `go install github.com/ctcpip/timezilla@latest`

 ## usage instructions